codeheroco/codehero-container/README.md

 # Codehero Server Builder

-Codehero server image builder for DigitalOcean build using [packer.io][packer].
-This project will build a snapshot of Ubuntu 14.04 x86 with all needed dependencies and configuration for the Codehero static blog to work.
+Codehero server image builder from a template, for DigitalOcean build using [packer.io][packer].
+This project will build a snapshot of _Ubuntu 14.04 x86_ with all needed dependencies and configuration for the Codehero static blog to work.

 ## How to create a new image